raspberrypilearning/sensing-science/lesson-2/lesson.md

 ##All students are able to

 - Measure the temperature of different objects
-- Identify that all hot object emit IR radiation as they cool
+- Identify that all hot objects emit IR radiation as they cool

 ##Most students are able to